FAQs

 What should I get and where?

-I submitted a project consideration form and have not heard back from Reilly.
+I submitted a Consultation Form and have not heard back from Reilly.
 What’s going on?

 My job is to take your idea for a tattoo and exceed your expectations with a unique, one of a kind piece of art.
-All I ask is for creative freedom.
-I will use my expertise to create a tattoo that best fits your body and shape so you leave the studio feeling powerful and with the end result looking like the work you expect.
+I will use my 14 + years of experience to create a tattoo that best fits your body and shape based upon what we have discussed.
+As an artist I want to make the best possible art that I can within your vision.

 Aftercare